shikha1149myprojects/Website-Security-Auditing/README.md

 3. Use access controls and encryption methods to safeguard data.
 4. Verify adherence to relevant laws and industry guidelines.

+## Tools used
+- Burp Suite Professional

-Here, I have conducted security auditing of 2 websites:
+Here, I have conducted security auditing of 2 websites using Burp Suite:
 - www.vendasta.com
 - www.ourshopee.com

 ## Port Scan of Web Sever